 Change the second paragraph as follows

-A non-PCP DMG STA in a PBSS may use an A-MSDU to forward frames to another non-PCP STA in the PBSS via the PCP of the PBSS if the PCP Forwarding field within the PCP’s DMG Capabilities element is 1.
-A non-PCP DMG STA in a PBSS shall not use the PCP to do the forwarding if the PCP Forwarding field within the PCP’s DMG Capabilities element is 0.
+A non-PCP DMG STA in a PBSS may use the PCP of the PBSS to forward MSDUs to another non-PCP STA in the PBSS if the value of the PCP Forwarding field within the PCP’s DMG Capabilities element is 1.
+A non-PCP DMG STA in a PBSS shall not use the PCP to forward MSDUs if the value of the PCP Forwarding field within the PCP’s DMG Capabilities element is 0.
+To forward an MSDU via the PCP, a non-PCP STA shall encapsulate the MSDU within an individually addressed A-MSDU sent to the PCP.
+The DA field of the A-MSDU shall be set to the destination’s individual or group address.